 Co-financing Agreements with other ECAs

-EXIM Bank currently has a bilateral agreement with ASHR'A (Israel), Atradius (The Netherlands), BPIFrance (successor to Coface) (France), CESCE (Spain), ECI (U.A.E., EXIM lead only), EDC (Canada), EFIC (Australia), EGAP (Czech Republic), UKEF (formerly ECGD) (U.K.), EKF (Denmark), Euler Hermes (Germany), JBIC (Japan), KEXIM (cargo aircraft only) (Korea), K-SURE (Korea), NEXI (Japan), SACE (Italy), SERV (Switzerland), and Turk Eximbank (Turkey-EXIM lead only), and UKEF (U.K.).
+EXIM Bank currently has a bilateral agreement with ASHR'A (Israel), Atradius (The Netherlands), BPIFrance (successor to Coface) (France), CESCE (Spain), ECI (U.A.E., EXIM lead only), EDC (Canada), EFA (Australia), EGAP (Czech Republic), UKEF (formerly ECGD) (U.K.), EKF (Denmark), Euler Hermes (Germany), JBIC (Japan), KEXIM (cargo aircraft only) (Korea), K-SURE (Korea), NEXI (Japan), SACE (Italy), SERV (Switzerland), and Turk Eximbank (Turkey-EXIM lead only), and UKEF (U.K.).
 EXIM is also in discussions with other ECAs to sign additional framework agreements.
-EXIM Bank will consider co-ﬁnancing transactions without a formal bilateral agreement on a case-by-case basis.
-In fact, EXIM Bank has concluded a number of one off co-ﬁnancing arrangements with GIEK (Norway), H-EXIM (Hungary) and ONDD (Belgium).
-EXIM Bank reserves the right to decide case-by-case whether to structure deals as co-ﬁnancing transactions.
+EXIM Bank will consider co-financing transactions without a formal bilateral agreement on a case-by-case basis.
+In fact, EXIM Bank has concluded a number of one off co-financing arrangements with GIEK (Norway), H-EXIM (Hungary) and ONDD (Belgium).
+EXIM Bank reserves the right to decide case-by-case whether to structure deals as co-financing transactions.